StarpTech/k8s-gitops/README.md

 ### Chart distribution

+#### Chart Repository

 In big teams sharing charts can be an exhauasting tasks.
 In that situation you should think about a solution to host your own Chart Repository.
 You can use [`chartmuseum`](https://github.com/helm/chartmuseum).

+#### S3

 The simpler approach is to host your charts on S3 and use the helm plugin [`S3`](https://github.com/hypnoglow/helm-s3) to make them managable with the helm cli.

 #### kpt